 I’ve been freelancing since 2014, basically ever since I started blogging.
 Back then (saying that makes me feel old but it does seem like it was a while ago!), getting freelance clients seemed a lot easier.
 Most of my clients came as referrals from other bloggers, who had too much work on their own and who passed their contacts on to me.

 Earning money on the side was the biggest way I paid off credit card debt and was able to leave my job to pursue freelancing full time.
 I love my work-from-home life now, but most importantly, I’m easily able to pay all of my bills, including my student loan debt.
 I really recommend people with debt side hustle if possible, because it’s a great way to tackle debt straight on and it doesn’t take up a lot of time.
+Check out this article here about how to become a freelancer if you want to know how to get started.

 While it’s certainly becoming tougher for new freelancers to find clients, I’ve noticed a few trends.
 I’ve scaled my writing and virtual assistant back a lot because I can afford to (I really only offer blog management at the moment!), but I’ve kept a pulse on freelancers and how to find clients.